bluemelony12/STM32_AI_Sinewave/README.md

 ## How to run
-1. Execute the .project file for add the project to the CubeIDE
+1. Execute .project file for add project to CubeIDE
 2. Build project.
 (Target: stm32F769i disco board)
-3. Connect the target board and run it.
+3. Connect target board and run it.
-4. When the program starts, the input value (x_val) is increased by 0.1 from 0 and the predicted output value Sin(y_val) is output to VCP.
+4. When program starts, input value (x_val) is increased by 0.1 from 0 and predicted output value Sin(y_val) is output to VCP.

 ## Issue
 1. AI modeling input ranges from 0 to 2pi, so any value higher than that will result in an error.